-To love with the love with which God has loved us is to love as Jesus loved - it is precisely on this " as " that the new commandment, his commandment hinges ... that is to say, to love with a love that searches out by choice the unimportant, the needy...43
+To love with the love with which God has loved us is to love as Jesus loved - it is precisely on this " as " that the new commandment, his commandment hinges... that is to say, to love with a love that searches out by choice the unimportant, the needy...(25)

-His thought is above all for those "who suffer destitution in all its forms"44 or even more precisely for "so many poor people who, throughout the centuries, have been beaten, hanged, crucified" 45.
+His thought is above all for those "who suffer destitution in all its forms"(26) or even more precisely for "so many poor people who, throughout the centuries, have been beaten, hanged, crucified" (27).
 Starting from a universal perspective of poverty, Congar finishes by turning more towards its material and practical aspect.
 At the start, poverty is taken in its broadest sense and placed within its Christological context; at the end, however, in the praxis, it receives a more unilateral interpretation.
 In comparison to Congar, the approach adopted by Gera has the advantage of having held the theological concept to the end: in his own way, every human being is counted among the poor, just as every human being is, at the same time and in his own way, counted among the rich.
-Every poor person represents the figure of Christ, as every rich person acts towards the poor in the image
+Every poor person represents the figure of Christ, as every rich person acts towards the poor in the image of Christ.
+Thus, the person of Christ can be touched in everyone, for each person not only needs love but can also give love.
+Theologically, Congar prepared the opening to the world, in order to break out of the " closed world structures " (28) and reach a " theologically grounded world view "(29) which finds its practical completion in Gera's approach.
+It is not difficult to feel Gera's influence on Pope Francis.
+With Francis, the emphasis is on the personal aspect, which he links to that of the people.

-41 Ibid. p.
+(23) Ibid., p.
 313 s.